 These are only some of the aspects verified: the possibility for users to browse the platform without using the mouse, the semantic identification of the website’s different sections, a correct colour contrast for visually impaired people and the presence of alternative descriptions for all images and visual contents.

 The new website is part of a wider communication strategy that aims at increasing clarity and transparency.
 The homepage gives now more space to the news concerning LIA’s activities and the international world of accessibility.

-«We want everybody to find out what we do more easily, I’m referring for instance to the training courses on digital reading that we hold within funded projects and dedicated to visually impaired people, students and those who are at risk of digital divide», said Denise Nobili, LIA’s Communication Responsible.
+«We want everybody to find out what we do more easily, I’m referring for instance to the training courses on digital reading that we hold within funded projects and dedicated to visually impaired people, students and those who are at risk of digital divide», said Denise Nobili, LIA’s Communication Manager.